Requirements Management Plan Warning Signs

 Product requirements ensure that what you intend to build meets the needs and expectations of your customers.
+They're at the foundation of your requirements management plan.

 To manage product requirements, you need a requirements document.
 It links each requirement to the actions, changes, and artifacts related to it.
 This can include things like testing, defects, analysis, prioritization, and communication.